snotskie/ttrpg/md/index.md

 <!-- _class: rules -->

 To perform a Basic Check, roll the die for the action's associated Stat.
 The GM will let you know which to use.
 If the result of the roll meets or beats the GM's target number, then the check succeeds.
 Otherwise, it fails.

+Also note, character's History Stat is used to perform actions more related to their backstory than to their other Stats.
+And even though each character has a History Stat, what their History covers can vary greatly.

+When both your History Stat and another Stat would be applicable in a situation, the GM may decide which applies more.
+Otherwise, you choose which to use.

 ### GM Guide: Setting Check Targets
 <!-- _class: guide -->